The ERR_ADDRESS_UNREACHABLE code is an error that Google Chrome returns sometimes when we try to visit certain websites.

-Whatever the threat may be, I’ve compiled this guide as a result of intense research and personal, hands-on experience.
+Whatever the threat maybe, I’ve compiled this guide as a result of intense research and personal, hands-on experience.
 Without bragging anymore, I’ll get to the point right away.

 Below, I’ll take you through all the possible fixes we have now that are capable of fixing this issue for you.
-Please note that they will only see success if the issue sources as a result of some fault from your end, although it is best that you apply the guide anyway.
+Please note that they will only see success if the issue is sourced as a result of some fault from your end, although it is best that you apply the guide anyway.

 Restart your router and device

-The first thing we can do is to restart our router.
+The first thing we can do is restart our router.
 Restarting the router will resolve any internet connectivity issues so this is where we’ll begin with.